top of page

 'What?
 What anything?’

-'I mean-your astrology-about our son.
-Can't you change its unreal?’
+'I mean your astrology about our son.
+Can't you change it's unreal?’

 'Arati, you must have gone crazy!
 How can I change somebody's fate?!
 I am no God.
 Simply an astrologer.’